NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 Derive a trainable model
 #########################

-Documentation in this section describes one of the ways to derive a trainable model from an inference model.
+Documentation in this section describes one of the ways to derive and run a trainable model from an inference model.

 We can derive a trainable model from any graph that has been constructed with weight-based updates.
 For this example named ``mnist_mlp.cpp``, we start with